Responsible gambling: Gambling addiction

 Commitments to promoting awareness of gambling addiction are included within the concept of responsible gambling and can include customer-imposed limits and self-exclusion schemes.
-In the United Kingdom, several major banks have also offered the ability for customers to block gambling-related transactions on their credit cards.
+In the United Kingdom, several major banks have also offered customers the option to block gambling-related transactions on their credit cards.
 NatWest introduced a pilot in October 2019 to allow GamCare appointments to be scheduled at selected branches.
 Earlier in the year, the UK also imposed bet limits on fixed odds betting terminals as part of an effort to control gambling addiction associated with them.

 In the interest of combating addiction, gambling operators in the UK are also obliged to provide certain tools allowing players to restrict their own play.
 These include: